spring-epfl/synthetic_data_release/README.md

 ## Docker Distribution

-For your convenience, Synthetic Data is also distributed as a ready-to-use Docker image containing Python 3.9 and CUDA 11.4.2, along with all dependencies required by Synthetic Data.
+For your convenience, Synthetic Data is also distributed as a ready-to-use Docker image containing Python 3.9 and CUDA 11.4.2, along with all dependencies required by Synthetic Data, including jupyter notebook to visualise and analyse the results.

 **Note:** This distribution includes CUDA binaries, before downloading the image, ensure to read [its EULA](https://docs.nvidia.com/cuda/eula/index.html) and to agree to its terms.